Intelligence & Representation:

 This program is a partnership between the Santa Fe Institute and the Max Planck Institute for Mathematics in the Sciences and Hamburg University of Technology (Germany), Complexity Science Hub Vienna (Austria), Quantitative Life Sciences, International Center for Theoretical Physics (Italy), and Institute for Advanced Studies, University of Amsterdam (Netherlands).
 In 2023, the program is generously hosted by the Isaac Newton Institute for Mathematical Sciences.

 August 13 – August 25, 2023, plus travel days.

 The institute is a full-time (all-day) commitment.
 Participants are expected to attend the entire program.

 There is no tuition for this program.

-Program Support This program is made possible through the support of the National Science Foundation under Grant No. 2106013 (PI Krakauer), IRES Track II: Complexity advanced studies institute - Germany, Austria, Italy, Netherlands (Complexity-GAINs).
+Program Support This program is made possible, in part, through the support of the National Science Foundation under Grant No. 2106013 (PI David Krakauer), IRES Track II: Complexity advanced studies institute - Germany, Austria, Italy, Netherlands (Complexity-GAINs).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the investigator(s) and do not necessarily reflect the views of the National Science Foundation.

-- Assess current and future research directions in socio-behavioral systems
+- Assess current and future research directions in intelligent systems

 - Understand the research process by which to integrate theory, modeling and empirical analyses